Washington County, Colorado

 Washington County is a county located in the eastern side of the U.S. state of Colorado.
-As of the 2020 census, the population was 4,817.
+As of the 2020 census, the population was 4,817, making it the least populous "Washington County" in the United States.
 The county seat is Akron.
 The county was named in honor of the United States President George Washington.

 History

 Colorado State Legislature made Washington County out of larger Weld County in 1887.
 In 1889, Washington County's eastern half formed Yuma County.
 In 1903, Arapahoe County ceded its eastern portion to Washington County to create its present form.

 Like many Counties in Eastern Colorado, The Great Depression affected Washington County, bringing its population down significantly.
-Recently growth has been stagment.
+Recently growth has been stagnant.

 Washington County's Eastern Colorado Roundup is home to Colorado's first home-owned carnival held on every July annually.
 There are activities such as rodeos, various rides, and animals to see.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2524 sqmi, of which 2518 sqmi is land and 5.9 sqmi (0.2%) is water.